The 2012 Omega Speedmaster Racing Chronograph 326.32.40.50.06.001 takes the iconic collection back to the classic dial layout.

 Water resistance: 100 meters

-Strap: Black rubber strap with yellow “Speedmaster” inscription or patented screw-and-pin steel bracelet with foldover clasp
+Strap: Black rubber strap with yellow “Speedmaster” inscription or patented screw-and-pin steel bracelet with a foldover clasp